CaCtus491/mariadb-backup/README.md

 Backups will generate a file called backup-progress.log in the daily directory with the output from the most recent backup operation.
 A file called xtrabackup_checkpoints containing the most recent backup metadata will be created there as well.
 This file is needed to produce future incremental backups, so it is important not to remove it.
 A file called xtrabackup_info, which contains additional metadata, is also produced but the script does not reference this file.

-### The extract-mysql.sh Script
+### The extract-mariadb.sh Script

-Unlike the backup-mysql.sh script, which is designed to be automated, this script is designed to be used intentionally when you plan to restore from a backup.
+Unlike the backup-mariadb.sh script, which is designed to be automated, this script is designed to be used intentionally when you plan to restore from a backup.
 Because of this, the script expects you to pass in the .xbstream files that you wish to extract.

 The script creates a restore directory within the current directory and then creates individual directories within for each of the backups passed in as arguments.
 It will process the provided .xbstream files by extracting directory structure from the archive, decrypting the individual files within, and then decompressing the decrypted files.

 After this process has completed, the restore directory should contain directories for each of the provided backups.
 This allows you to inspect the directories, examine the contents of the backups, and decide which backups you wish to prepare and restore.

-### The prepare-mysql.sh Script
+### The prepare-mariadb.sh Script

 This script will apply the logs to each backup to create a consistent database snapshot.
 It will apply any incremental backups to the full backup to incorporate the later changes.